All comparisonsNote-taking apps

 Neither tool fails this category rule on this page; use the page verdict to decide.

-Why Tot fits minimalists capturing short notes
+Why Tot fits Minimalists better

 Where Tot wins